Be an informed voter. Learn what's on your ballot.

 Vote by Mail

-Verify your voting location.
+Find your voting location.
 The location of your polling place may have changed.
 Polling place hours are 6 a.m. to 7 p.m.
+If you are in line by 7 p.m., you are entitled to vote.

-No ID is required for voting in the voter's home precinct on Election Day unless the voter is voting for the first time and has registered by mail without verification.
+No ID is required to vote in your home precinct on Election Day unless you are voting for the first time and have registered by mail without verification.